charkour/cs344/project/README.md

-# A Dive into Reinforcement Learning: Artificial Intelligence Project Proposal
+# Harder Than It Seems: Artificial Intelligence Reinforcement Learning Project

-By Charles Kornoelje
+By Charles Kornoelje for CS344 at Calvin University

-for CS 344 at Calvin University
+Prof. Vander Linden

 Updated: 05/21/20